 The fish banquet first appeared between the late Ming and the early Qing Dynasties.
 All the dishes served at the banquet were prepared with fresh fish from Weishan Lake.
 With well-selected seasonings and garnishes, fish dishes are cooked, steamed, stewed, stir-fried, or braised and come in various flavors including sweet, sour, spicy, and salty.
 All are delicious and pleasant-tasting with clear or milky soup.
 The most famous courses include “King Chu Bids Farewell to His Concubine,” “Picking Chrysanthemums at Dongle,” “Spring Silkworm Without Silk,” “The Carp Jumping over a Dragon Gate,” and “Qianlong Fish Strips.”

 Also called Fragrant and Crisp Duck, Ma Duck on Snow offers brown and tender meat that makes it the most famous dish of Weishan Lake.
 A medium-sized duck raised in Weishan Lake is selected, steamed, and then fried.
-Salted and fermented soya paste, pepper oil, and ground pepper is then added to the prepared duck, and placed on a plate with steamed egg white.
+Salted and fermented soy paste, pepper oil, and ground pepper mixed is then added to the prepared duck, and placed on a plate with steamed egg white.

 The local special products of Weishan Lake also include pickled fish, saturated crabs, hundred-year-old eggs, and salted duck eggs.